 Step 6: Filter out irrelevant queries

 Next up we want to remove anything not related to our main topic.
-In my example, I filter the URL title for anything that doesn’t contain “link”.
+In my example, I filter the URL title for anything that doesn’t contain a “link”.
 You can filter out your list however you like.

 Step 7: Analysis and content planning

-Now that you have a list of URLS and the PAAs that they rank for you just need to figure out which topics you’re going to go after.
+Now that you have a list of URLs and the PAAs that they rank for you just need to figure out which topics you’re going to go after.
 I like to use the bulk analysis tool in Ahrefs to help me figure out what content I will short-list.
 For example, I might select all the content that is ranking on a domain with a lower domain rating than my site.
 That’s the original method that Steve Toth recommended.

 You can also look at how closely the URL title relates to the PAA.
-If you see opportunities where the PAA’s being asked result in an answer that isn’t very relevant, you could have a good opportunity to create content that is much more relevant, which will likely result in you ranking for handful of related searches.
+If you see opportunities where the PAA’s being asked result in an answer that isn’t very relevant, you could have a good opportunity to create content that is much more relevant, which will likely result in your ranking for a handful of related searches.